 Discovering Self in the Magical Realm of ‘Clara Sola’| 06 October, 2021

 Clara Sola takes an imaginative look at a woman’s release from the social constraints that shape her life, through her unique connection to the natural world.
 Clara, played sensitively by Wendy Chincilla Araya, lives in a rural village in Costa Rica’s mountains and is believed to be a mystic.
 The conflicts between the confines of her sainthood and forbidden parts of herself escalate through a supernatural and sexual awakening.
 Blending poetic and thoughtful drama with magic realism, the film follows Clara’s elaborate journey of understanding unexplored parts of herself.
-Writer and director Nathalie Álvarez Mesén has been praised for the film’s challenge to ideas around repression and prejudice, and with its debut at Cannes Film Festival and UK release at BFI London Film Festival, Clara Sola brings a uniquely tender approach to notions of female oppression in Latin American cinema, to a global stage.
+Writer and director Nathalie Álvarez Mesén has been praised for the film’s challenge to ideas around repression and prejudice, and with its debut at Cannes Film Festival and UK premiere at the 65th BFI London Film Festival, Clara Sola brings a uniquely tender approach to notions of female oppression in Latin American cinema, to a global stage.

 Clara is in her forties and has a form of learning difficulty as well as a physical disability.
 She is misunderstood by those around her, infantilised because of her solitary and often volatile demeanour.
 As a dancer and first-time actress, Arya brings an incredible physical element to her performance, portraying Clara’s relationship with her body as beautifully complex.